-Halloween may be over, but I still have pumpkin on the brain!
+Halloween's here, and I have pumpkin on the brain!
 In our home, pumpkin season runs from the start of the school year through Thanksgiving and beyond.
 I can never get enough of the sweet spiciness.
 Oreo pumpkins are the perfect trick to get your pumpkin fix!

 Every time I'm cooking or baking and need something crushed, I find myself cackling and muttering, “I'll smash it with a HAMMER!”
 Every.
 Single.
 Time.
 Anybody else quote children's movies sporadically?
 No?
 Just me then.

 I use the basic well-known recipe for Oreo cookie balls, tweaking it a bit to make delectably adorable (if I do say so myself) pumpkin balls.

 - 1 pkg brick cream cheese, 8 oz., softened